 1. Are you open?

 2. Do I need to wear a facemask in the museum?

-Yes, per 1 December 2020 this has been made mandatory by the government.
+As of 26 June 2021, this is no longer mandatory.
+For more information, click here.
 You can find more information about the current rules in the Netherlands here.